John Browne, Baron Browne of Madingley: Later career

 In October 2010, it was announced that he had been appointed chairman of the advisory board at Stanhope Capital as the asset manager gears up for international expansion.
 The former chief executive of BP will help advise on attracting investment from charities and endowment trusts, which at present make up a small number of the Stanhope's total clients.

 Browne worked as Chairman of Cuadrilla Resources in the early 2010s.
 He was also a managing partner at Riverstone Holdings, the venture capital firm behind Cuadrilla.

 Browne left Cuadrilla in 2015 to become executive chairman of L1 Energy, "an oil and gas firm backed by Russian billionaire Mikhail Fridman.

 In 2019, Browne said that "fracking in the UK doesn’t make much sense.
 I think it was a test to see if it worked.
 We probably don’t need to do it."

-In 2025, Browne announced his candidacy for the in the election as chancellor of the University of Cambridge.
+In 2025, Browne announced his candidacy for the election as chancellor of the University of Cambridge.
 Among those supporting his candidacy were the head of the Climate Crisis Advisory Group, David King, the former chair of the UK Climate Change Committee, Lord Deben, and Andrew Turnbull, a Trustee of the Global Warming Policy Foundation.
 An open letter signed by more than 200 academics argued that he was an inappropriate candidate both for the role he played in introducting a market-driven model of higher education and for his long career in the oil and gas industry.
 He came fourth in the ballot, behind Sandi Toksvig, Mohamed El-Arian and the winner, Chris Smith.